Meet the Tawonga Team!

 Tawongan Since: 1996

 An East Bay native, Casey first experienced Tawonga as a camper, returned as a summer staffer during college, and is now thrilled to work with Camp’s year-round team as Communications and Operations Director.
 Prior to this role, Casey served on the Major Giving development team for Summer Search, a National youth development organization.
 She has also held communications and program related roles for the USC Shoah Foundation Institute and the San Francisco based Jewish Community Relations Council.
 Casey earned a B.A. in history from Claremont McKenna College and a Masters in Public Administration with a focus in nonprofit management from USC.

-Casey lives in San Francisco with her husband and fellow Tawongan, Matt, and their daughter, Sadie.
+Casey lives in Oakland with her husband and fellow Tawongan, Matt, and their daughter, Sadie.
 When not at the office, Casey loves to sing, play guitar and explore the outdoors of the Bay Area and beyond.

 [email protected] | @cohencasey